-4. In fall of third year, students will present their trial research findings in the developmental brown bag seminar.
+4. In their third year, students will present their trial research findings in the developmental brown bag seminar.

-5. In winter of the fourth year students write a theoretical review of research relevant to their dissertation.
+5. By the spring of the third year students must write and submit a theoretical review paper to their adviser and a reader.
 Ideally, this review could be a publishable article, suitable for a journal such as Psychological Bulletin or Developmental Review and will help in formulating the dissertation.
 Students will do a presentation of the theoretical review paper in the developmental brown bag seminar by the end of their fourth year.
-The review paper must be approved by both the student's advisor and a reader.
-This requirement must be completed prior to the proposal hearing.